Incredible Growing Gummys!

 If you're doing a science inquiry project, we'll be following the exact same process we did in the Gummy Bear experiment.

-If you're doing an engineering design project, we'll be following the exact same process we did in the Water Filter Frenzy project.
+If you're doing an engineering design project, we'll be following the exact same process we did in the Building Bridges project.

 Once you have completed the preparations below you will be ready to do your experiment/project.